Dimo4ek/My-projects/README.md

 These are my educational projects that were carried out during my studies at Yandex.Practicum:
 1. Age determination by photo - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Age%20identification%20by%20photo/ "Link to the project - Age determination by photo")
-* Project description -
+* Project description - It is required to build a model that can determine the approximate age of a person from a photo.
+The customer is a supermarket chain that implements a computer vision system for processing customer photos.
-* Project technology stack -
+* Project technology stack - Matplotlib, NumPy, Pandas, Python, Tensorflow.Keras

 2. Choosing an oil field - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Choosing%20an%20oil%20field/ "Link to the project - Choosing an oil field")
-* Project description -
+* Project description - The customer is an oil producing company.
+We need to decide for them where to drill a new well.
+We were provided with oil samples in three regions: in each 100,000 fields, where the quality of oil and the volume of its reserves were measured.
+It is required to build a machine learning model that will help determine the region where mining will bring the greatest profit.
+It is required to analyze the possible profits and risks with the Bootstrap technique.
-* Project technology stack -
+* Project technology stack - Matplotlib, NumPy, Pandas, Python, Scikit-learn, SciPy

 3. Customer churn forecast - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Customer%20churn%20forecast/ "Link to the project - Customer churn forecast")
-* Project description -
+* Project description - Customers began to leave the customer's bank.
+The departure is not massive, but the rate of customer outflow has become greater than before.
+Bank marketers have calculated that it is cheaper to retain current customers than to attract new ones.
+It is necessary to predict whether the client will leave the bank in the near future or not.
-* Project technology stack -
+* Project technology stack - Matplotlib, NumPy, Pandas, Python, Scikit-learn
 4. Encryption of customer data - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Encryption%20of%20customer%20data/ "Link to the project - Encryption of customer data")
 * Project description -
 * Project technology stack -